 Most impressive, however, is the reconstruction of a bridge of a torpedo boat from the Second World War, with authentic machine sounds and the impression for the visitor to move across the open sea.

 A good part of this floor is also concerned to the Battle of Crete and shows life-size figures of British, New Zealand and Greek soldiers as well as Cretan freedom fighters.
-In addition, there are a large number of photographs and equipment of German paratroopers and from the occupation troops.
+In addition, there are numerous photographs and equipment of German paratroopers and from the occupation troops.

 The Naval Museum also has a well-stocked library with books in Greek and other languages on the subject of naval science.

-In the evenings during the summer season are shows with Greek national dances in the yard of the Naval Museum.
+In the evenings during summer seasons are shows with Greek national dances in the yard of the Naval Museum.

 As you pass the main gate to the Naval Museum, you can also reach the small naval fortress ‘Firkas’, where you can walk on the renovated fortifications of the sea-side.
 Here it was the first time that the modern Greek flag was hoisted on Crete in 1913.